 - Apply as many layers as you wish.
-While you do have to wait for each layer to dry, if you have the patience, apply as many layers as you want!
+While you have to wait for each layer to dry, apply as many layers as you want if you have the patience!

 - Allow it to dry.
-Finally, when you have added all the layers that your heart had desired, it is time for you to wait for it to dry completely.
+Finally, when you have added all the layers your heart desired, it is time for you to wait for it to dry completely.

 - Remove your base.
 If you were using a balloon, this is where you can simply pop the balloon.
 If you were using the bowl, this is where you will be thankful that you used a nonstick agent, as the bowl will be much easier to remove than if you hadn’t.

 - Decorate as you please!
 If you plan on coloring your paper mache masterpiece, it is best to use acrylic paints!
 There are also many more decorating ideas to truly customize your project.